anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 {{!jBRSKI}} defines a mechanism that uses JSON {{RFC8259}} and {{JWS}}.

-The CMS mechanism first defined in {{RFC8366}} continues to be defined here.
+The CMS signing mechanism first defined in {{RFC8366}} continues to be defined here.

 ## CMS Format Voucher Artifact {#cms-voucher}